frankwan41/COMP90018_Assignment2/README.md

 ## Introduction
 Developed an iOS mobile application named What2Eat, aimed at resolving users' meal choice dilemmas and providing a platform for user-generated content, primarily through user posts.
 What2Eat seeks to simplify users' dining choices, encouraging the sharing of culinary experiences and social interaction.

-User Posts: Users can share their food adventures, cooking ideas, and dining questions in the form of posts, creating their own food diaries.
+User Posts: Users can share their culinary adventures, cooking ideas, and dining queries in the form of posts, creating their own food diary.

-Social Interaction: Users can like and comment on other users' posts and view posts they have liked.
+Engagement and Interaction: Users can like and comment on other users' posts and view posts they have liked.

-Diverse Display: Users can browse geolocation-based posts in a map format.
+Diverse Display: Posts based on geographical location information can be browsed in map form.

-Random Dining Selection: Users can search for posts with random food tags by shaking their device.
+Random Meal Selection: Users can search for posts with random food tags by shaking their device.

-Social Interaction: Users can  with other active users, with active users sorted by geographical proximity.
+Social Networking: Users can chat with other active users, sorted by geographical proximity.
 ## [Demo Video]()